 Another road block that many students hit is deadlines.
 The majority of scholarship deadlines are between October and April.
 Awards are usually given the following academic year.
 This means that scholarships for summer are rare and most scholarships have deadlines five months in advance of their award date.
 Don’t panic!
 There’s always a chance.
 The only way you can receive a scholarship is if you apply.

-To apply for university scholarships, log into the scholarship system using your campus id and password.
-Applications will open for the 2020-2021 academic year on December 15, 2019 and close on February 15, 2020.
+To apply for university scholarships, log into the scholarship system using your campus ID and password.
+Applications will open in the prior year on or about December 15th for the following academic year that begins in August.
+Most application deadlines occur in February, but please review each scholarship as application deadlines vary by scholarship.

 If you are searching for scholarships and the deadlines for all Georgia State University affiliated scholarships have passed, it is time to start looking for external funding opportunities.
 The easiest way to do this type of search for scholarships is by visiting the Scholarship Resource Center to browse through the print listings and/or online search engines.